yledoare/ydfs/README.md

 #Build ydfs ISO

-Your Distro From Scratch 2.6 should be buildt from Debian 9 (Stretch)
+Your Distro From Scratch 2.7 should be buildt from Debian 10 (Buster)

 #Install debian toolchain packages